Skip to content

 Examples

-• Example Rego policies for AWS resources
+• Regal-compliant Rego policies

 Released under the MIT License.